 Clover mites are little red arachnids which exist throughout the United States.
 They are small – about the size of a poppy seed – and thrive around homes and other warm structures.

-Related articles: BAT BUGS BED BUGS CHIGGERS DUST MITES ITCH MITES SPIDER MITES STRAW ITCH MITES
+Related articles: CHIGGERS DUST MITES SPIDER MITES STRAW ITCH MITES

 Clover mites began to surface as a residential pest problem in the years following world war II.
 This is when the great housing boom began to place plants and landscaping close to houses.
 Though this new look to homes was nice, it introduced environments that several insects, arachnids and other creatures like as well.
 This lead to them living alongside homes which in turn lead to them finding there way inside.
 Much of the demand for pest control service is based on the fact that pre-existing conditions around the home are conducive to insect or pest infestations.
 The clover mite is such a pest.